👀

 We can see that there is an SQlite database in the current folder.

-To access it we use: sqlite3 <database-name>
+To access it we use: sqlite3 <database-name>:

-From here we can see the tables in the database by using the .tables
+From here we can see the tables in the database by using the .tables command:

 At this point we can dump all of the data from the table, but we won't necessarily know what each column means unless we look at the table information.
-First let's use PRAGMA table_info(customers);
+First let's use PRAGMA table_info(customers); to see the table information, then we'll use SELECT * FROM customers; to dump the information from the table:

 We can see from the table information that there are four columns: custID, custName, creditCard and password.
 You may notice that this matches up with the results.
 Take the first row: